stelic/limitload/doc/en/README.rst

 To run the game under Windows, just unpack the archive and run the ``limload.exe`` file.
 A 64-bit version of Windows is required.
-The game was tested to run on Windows 7.

 To run the game under Linux, just unpack the archive and run the ``limload`` file.
 A 64-bit version of Linux is required.
-The game was tested to run on Debian 8.1.

 Configuration